-Once upon a time, I wrote a weekly series on Crushable.com (now Alloy) called “Creepy Things That Seem Real But Aren’t.”
+Once upon a time, I wrote a weekly series on Crushable.com (later Alloy, now shuttered) called “Creepy Things That Seem Real But Aren’t.”
 The result of a night spent alone in my apartment reading the SomethingAwful thread on which Slender Man originated, it explored modern urban legends and what happens to them when the Internet gets involved.
 I was pleased to find that judging by my readers, I wasn’t the only one weirdly preoccupied with these sorts of things, so every Saturday night, we gathered around our imaginary campfire to spin a new yarn together.

 Although I eventually moved on from Crushable, I never stopped stumbling upon fodder for “Creepy Things.”
 I don’t know why I’m so fascinated by tales of the strange and unusual; maybe it has something to do with the psychology of fear and wanting to understand how it works.
 After some time had passed, I started dreaming up a new series—one which would continue to explore the nature of fear through creeptastic stories, but which would branch out from the solely Internet-based shiverfests “Creepy Things” had focused on.
 So in September of 2013, I pitched what would become “Scare Yourself Silly” to the lovely ladies at The Toast; to my overwhelming delight, they picked it up, running the first edition on Halloween.